SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Abneesh Roy

-Thanks.
 Congrats on recovery in India business.
-My first question is on your two new businesses.
-So first is on pet food.
-You had entered around eight months back in Tamil Nadu.
-So if you could tell us how the progress has been and we are seeing many companies show interest here.
-Reliance Consumer plans to be aggressive here with 2040% lower pricing.
-So how do you see the overall pricing behavior in this industry, medium, long term and in Tamil Nadu how has been the progress and any other states in you plan to enter?
+My first question is on your 2 new businesses.
+So first is on pet food, you had entered around 8 months back in Tamil Nadu.
+If you could tell us how the progress has been?
+And we are seeing many companies show interest here.
+Reliance Consumer plans to be aggressive here with 20%, 40% lower pricing.
+So how do you see the overall pricing behavior in this industry, medium, long term?
+And in Tamil Nadu, how has been the progress and any other states you plan to enter?
+That is the first question.

 Sudhir Sitapati